TranslationalBioinformaticsUnit/scbert-reusability/README.md

 * Neurips_oversampling: augmented the number of cell to 4800 of BP and MoP cells using SMOTE algorithm.

 ### 2.2-Analysis
-For this analysis, we needed to update the python (from 3.6.8 to 3.8.1) and libraries versions to be able to use this dataset, see requirements_update.txt.
+For this analysis, we needed to update the Python (from 3.6.8 to 3.8.1) and libraries versions to be able to use this dataset, see requirements_update.txt.
 With the updated version all the results of the publication can be reproduced too.
 We used the same parameters and command as in the reproducibility.